Trump-voting Florida county is a lot like sanctuary cities he loathes

 The Galarza brothers — Roy, Daniel, 36, and Billy, 26 — aren't there to arrest anyone.
 They're visiting the fields as part of the Volusia County Sheriff Department's redoubled efforts to build trust in an immigrant community that fears the police and the deportations President Donald Trump has promised.

-But there's another, less publicized part of the sanctuary movement — largely rural counties, like Volusia County in Florida, which voted for Trump by 13 points, but whose law enforcement officials say they need to protect immigrants working in the community and are pushing back on federal, state and local efforts to shut them down.
+But there's another, less publicized part of the sanctuary movement — largely rural counties, like Volusia County in Florida, which favored Trump in 2016 by 13 points, but whose law enforcement officials say they need to protect immigrants working in the community and are pushing back on federal, state and local efforts to shut them down.

 Volusia County is home to NASCAR's Daytona 500 and Daytona Beach; with around a half million residents and 1,101 square miles, the county sits on the state's eastern coast about an hour's drive north of Orlando.
 Its largest city is Deltona, with an estimated 90,000 residents, but it also includes the tiny town of Pierson, which calls itself the fern capital of the world.